-- Press <F1> on the keyboard. - Select Help → Online Help. - On the My Project Configuration window, click Online Help. - At the bottom of any Configuration window, click Help.
+- Press <F1> on the keyboard. - Select Help → 7 Online Help. - On the My Project Configuration window, click Online Help. - At the bottom of any Configuration window, click Help.

-There are several resources available on our website to help you learn how to use Thermo-Calc.
-A good way to begin is on the Getting Started Guide page, which gives new users an introduction to setting up a simple calculation in Graphical Mode.
+There are several resources available on our website to help you learn how to use Thermo-Calc and other Add-on Modules.
+Go to the Getting Started Guides page and choose one of the guides that provides new users an introduction to setting up simple calculations in Graphical Mode.
 The information there is also in this help documentation.